Patrice Desbiens

 Patrice Desbiens (born 1948) is a Francophone Canadian poet.
-He was born in Timmins, Ontario and began his career as a journalist.
+He began his career as a journalist.
 Since making his literary debut in 1972, he has been regarded as one of Canada's most successful French-language poets.
 He is associated with the founding of the publishing house Éditions Prise de parole and the Théâtre du Nouvel-Ontario in Sudbury, Ontario.